What is a Flexible Spending Account (FSA)?

 Health Care FSA:

-Leave of Absence - Employees with a Health Care FSA who are placed on a leave of absence or experience "lost time" will have full use of this FSA and the Health Care Card while off of payroll.
+- Leave of Absence - Employees with a Health Care FSA who are placed on a leave of absence or experience "lost time" will have full use of this FSA and the Health Care Card.
 Employees will be required to make-up any missed contributions upon returning to work.

 Dependent Care FSA:

-Departures, Retirees & Layoffs - Your eligibility for the Dependent Care FSA ends on your last day of work.
-Expenses incurred while you are not actively at work will not be eligible for reimbursement.
+- Departures, Retirees, & Layoffs: Your eligibility for the Dependent Care FSA ends on your last day of work.
+Expenses incurred while you are not actively at work are ineligible for reimbursement.

-- Who do I contact regarding questions about claims and substantiation that I have or may still need to submit?
+- Who do I contact regarding questions about claims and substantiating documentation that I have or may still need to submit?

 - What happens if I do not seek reimbursement or submit requested substantiation (receipts) for the prior plan year by the end of the run-out period?

-In accordance with IRS regulations, if you do not seek reimbursement for your claim(s) with WageWorks© by the May 31st run-out period deadline for the prior plan year's account, funds remaining in your account for that plan year will be forfeited.
-Also, any claims that WageWorks© requests substantiation documentation for that are left unsubstantiated after May 31st will be recouped by the State of Michigan on a post-tax basis.
-These funds will be taken via payroll deuction on a bi-weekly basis until the full amount of the ubsubstantiated claims are recouped.
+In accordance with IRS regulations, if you do not seek reimbursement for your claim(s) with WageWorks© for the 2021 plan year by the March 31st run-out period deadline for the prior plan year's account, funds will be forfeited from your Dependent Care FSA and any funds that exceeds the allowed $550 carryover amount for either type of Health Care FSA remaining in your account for that plan year will be forfeited.
+Also, any claims that WageWorks© requests substantiating documentation for that are left unsubstantiated after March 31st will be recouped by the State of Michigan on a post-tax basis.
+These funds will be taken via payroll deduction on a bi-weekly basis until the full amount of the unsubstantiated claims are recouped.

 Exception: Under the "Heroes Earnings Assistance and Relief Tax Act of 2008" (H.R.
 6081), employees called to active military duty for a period of at least six months would be allowed to receive a taxable distribution of their Health Care FSA funds to avoid forfeiture.
 This law is considered an optional enhancement to the Health Care FSA plans.
 The State of Michigan has adopted this enhancement to the plan.